shsamyam/shsamyam.github.io/_pages/about.md

 Labor Supply Shocks and Consolidation in U.S. Agriculture: Evidence from the 1964 Bracero Restriction

-Temporary Legalization, Enforcement Risks, and the Economic Lives of Immigrants (with [Ryan Ellis](https://www.ryandouglasellis.com/))
+Temporary Legalization, Enforcement Risk, and the Economic Lives of Immigrants (with [Ryan Ellis](https://www.ryandouglasellis.com/))

 Re-examining the Effects of Employer-Based Immigration Enforcement (with [Hugo Sant'Anna](https://hsantanna.org/))